 A recent report reveals that 76% of parents are worried about the online safety of their kids and have major concerns over the danger that they are exposed to.
 More so, considering how much time children spend online.
 According to this national survey, tweens spend an average of 6 hours a day with their devices, while teens see this remarkable figure cross the 9 hours mark.
 And that’s not even including the time spent on school or homework.

-It may not seem like so, but fact is that the Internet can be just as scary as visiting an unknown city.
+It may not seem like so, but the fact is that the Internet can be just as scary as visiting an unknown city.
 Sure, there are great things you can do in the city.
 But you need to be careful about who you talk to, as anything and everything you do online leaves a digital footprint.

-Cybercriminals use this information to their advantage and can target you and your kid — whether by hacking accounts and social media profiles, or infecting devices with malware and ransomware, or even targeting your family with ransomware, identity theft, or financial fraud.
-There are VPN ad blockers which actively protect from phishing attempts which you can learn here.
+Cybercriminals use this information to their advantage and can target you and your kid — whether by hacking accounts and social media profiles, infecting devices with malware and ransomware, or even targeting your family with ransomware, identity theft, or financial fraud.
+There are VPN ad blockers that actively protect from phishing attempts which you can learn here.

-Modern parenting demands that you not only keep abreast with the latest development in computing security, but also educate your kids about online threats.
+Modern parenting demands that you not only keep abreast with the latest development in computing security but also educate your kids about online threats.
 Remembering and following these best practices is the only way you and your children can stay safe and in control during online adventures.

 Educate your kids about cybersecurity